 - Limited knowledge of electronics manufacturing processes and test equipment.

 - Limited knowledge of circuit card and PWB manufacturing processes

 - Working knowledge of Microsoft Office including MS Access

 - Ability to navigate multiple complex processes and tools.

 - Effective communication and the ability to work with and take directions from Functional Management, and Programmatic Leads from multiple programs.

 - Self-starter that knows when to ask questions or ask for help.

-Required Education (including Major): Pursuing a Bachelor?s or Master?s degree in Electrical Engineering or Electronic Engineering from an ABET Accredited institution with a minimum cumulative GPA of 3.0.This position can be a Salary Grade ST02, Salary Grade ST03, Salary Grade ST04 or Salary Grade ST05 based on the candidate's qualifications as outlined below:ST02 (Sophomore Technical Intern) - must have completed 30 hours of college
+Required Education (including Major): Pursuing a Bachelor?s or Master?s degree in Electrical Engineering or Electronic Engineering ABET is the preferred, although not required, accreditation standard.
+Cumulative GPA of 3.00 is desiredThis position can be a Salary Grade ST02, Salary Grade ST03, Salary Grade ST04 or Salary Grade ST05 based on the candidate's qualifications as outlined below:ST02 (Sophomore Technical Intern) - must have completed 30 hours of college

 - Active electronic circuit design experience.